-The MTA has agreed to public an article on "What the MMSA can do for you!" in their August monthly publication.
-I am working with the MML to get it in their August publication also.
+The MTA has agreed to publish an article on "What the MMSA can do for you!" in their August monthly publication.
+Given recent events I am asking this be pushed to September, which will allow us to formalize some programs.